mgavin/spotify.el/README.md

 ## Usage

 ### Starting A New Session

+First of all: open spotify.
+This makes it available to be remotely controlled through dbus.

 In order to connect with the Spotify API and refresh the access token, run <kbd>M-x spotify-connect</kbd>.
 This will start the Oauth2 authentication